digimori/bookstore/README.md

-# bookstore
+# Book Storage App (Re-doing my Flask/Python project using MERN)

 React Book Store Application utilizing MERN stack.

-### MongoDB - A NoSQL Database that utilizes document based databasing
+- MongoDB - A NoSQL Database that utilizes document based databasing

-### ExpressJS - A Web framework
+- ExpressJS - A Web framework

-### ReactJS - A JavaScript library
+- ReactJS - A JavaScript library

-### NodeJS - JavaScript serverside run-time environment allowing the rest of the stack to be used outside of the browser
+- NodeJS - JavaScript serverside run-time environment allowing the rest of the stack to be used outside of the browser

 ## Workspace Setup:
 In your chosen code editor (For this, I am using Gitpod for ease of use as it comes with many packages such as NodeJS installed),
 If you don't, you're going to need to install it on your system and install it into your editor such as VSCode

-## Base File tree:
+### Base File tree:
 - Folder - server (server)
 - Folder - client (front-end/client)
 - File - .gitignore